 What Is a Bank Statement?

-A bank statement is a record of all the transactions during a specific period of time and their summary is documented and provided by the financial institution.
+A bank statement is a record of all the transactions during a specific period of time, and its summary is documented and provided by the financial institution.
 In other words, a bank statement contains information like account details, personnel details, statement period, account activity summary, transaction history, etc.

 The very first step for preparing an organized Bank Statement is to make an organized outline for a Bank Statement using Data Organization Guidelines provided by Microsoft.
 Now, follow the statements below to create an outline for an organized Bank Statement.

-2 Methods to Organize Bank Statements in Excel
+How to Organize Bank Statements in Excel: 2 Handy Methods

 Now, let’s assume you have a Bank Statement where you have all the required data inserted.
 However, in this case, you don’t have the transaction history data organized.
 So, I will show you two methods to organize a Bank Statement.